Leonamrsm/Real_State_Insights/README.md

 Following these strategies, the total estimated profit from the sale of properties is US$ 322179949.50

-# 8. Conclusions
+# 7. Conclusions

 The objective of this project was achieved; create a online dashboard to vizualize the principal insights, facilitating data visualization and business decisions, and answer the business questions, estimating the profit that can be made.

-# 9. Next Steps to Improve
+# 8. Next Steps to Improve

 **1.** **Develop a regression model** hat can indicate if a property is expensive or cheap and if a renovation is done the % of profit that can be made.